-A business plan is essentially just that – a plan for how you intend to take your business from an idea to a successful company.
-A well-written business plan will cover the following in a way that is clear to you, potential investors, key shareholders and legal bodies:
+A business plan is a vital document that provides all stakeholders with an overview and description of your business and plans for future growth and success.
+A well-written business plan will explain your primary objectives and business strategy, covering the following in a way that is clear to you, potential investors, key stakeholders and legal bodies:

 - A clear and thorough explanation of your business idea